-If you have an account with a member firm, and that firm becomes insolvent, CIPF works to ensure that any property being held for you by the firm at that time is given back to you, within certain limits.
-Client property can include securities and cash.
+CIPF coverage is custodial in nature.
+CIPF does not provide protection against any other type of risk or loss.
+If you have an eligible account with a member firm, and that firm becomes insolvent, CIPF works to ensure that property being held for you by the firm at that time is given back to you, within certain limits.
+Client property that is eligible for CIPF protection includes securities and cash, but excludes crypto assets.
 In certain circumstances, CIPF’s role may involve requesting the appointment of a trustee in bankruptcy.Share